 Family and Medical Leave Policies

 University policies concerning faculty leaves caused by medical or family circumstances are explained in the Faculty Handbook, and faculty members should be directed to this source of information immediately whenever related issues arise.
 The causes underlying such leaves may be as joyful as the birth or adoption of a child or they may be very serious.
-In all cases, Department Chairs should protect the privacy of the faculty member, and treat related information as confidentially as possible.
+In all cases, Unit Heads should protect the privacy of the faculty member, and treat related information as confidentially as possible.

 • Eligibility